 How Do I Select the Right Shoe for My Dog?

-Choosing the best dog hiking boots is as important as choosing the best portable dog fence for camping when it comes to keeping your dog safe outdoors.
+Choosing the best dog hiking boots is as important as choosing the best portable dog fence for camping or dog camping crate when it comes to keeping your dog safe outdoors.
 First, you need to know what activity your dog will be participating in.
 For example, if you will be hiking with your dog, the best dog hiking boots will have a thick sole similar to a sneaker to protect their paws from rocks, be comfortable to wear for a long period of time, and be made out of a thick material to protect their paws and legs from thorns.